 Please check back periodically for changes to our admission policy.
-If you are a state agency and have questions about Eastern Washington University's distance education programs, please contact Ashley Stettler, EWU Outreach and Engagement at email@example.com or (509) 359-6849.
+If you are a state agency and have questions about Eastern Washington University’s distance education programs, please contact Ashley Stettler at the EWU Outreach and Engagement: firstname.lastname@example.org or 509.359.6849.

 Student Complaints and Grievances

-Students who have complaints relating to issues covered by the EWU Student Code of Conduct should follow EWU's process for filing a complaint.
+Students who have complaints relating to issues covered by the EWU Student Code of Conduct should follow EWU Student Complaints procedure.

-Students in Washington State who have complaints against the university relating to fraud, false advertising, or other deceptive practices can file a complaint with the Washington Student Achievement Council.
+Students in Washington State who have complaints against the university relating to fraud, false advertising, or other deceptive practices who feel that their complaint was not solved through the institutional complaint and appeals process can file a complaint with the Washington Student Achievement Council.

 - Veracity of recruitment and marketing materials;